PyXRD/PyXRD/README.md

  * OpenSuSE (not tested, gime some feedback if this works!):
     ```sudo zypper install python python-gtk```

+*Note: you could also add the Numpy, Scipy and Matplotlib libraries if these are
+provided by your OS's package repositories.
+Sometimes these cause problems when
+installed using pip (see below).*

 Once this has been completed, keep the terminal open and issue these commands:

 ```